Expired domains are domains that have previously been registered but are no longer in use.

 A domain that has had a lot of traffic in the past is going to be easier to rank.
 You also want to make sure that the domain has not had any history with spam and wasn’t owned by a suspicious individual.

-Domain auction sites have become very popular among prospective webmasters.
-They work just like regular auction sites for any other product you buy online.
+Domain auction sites work just like regular auction sites for any other product you buy online.
 The current owner or registrant lists the domain name up for sale and sets a deadline or expiry date for the auction.

 Some foul practices to watch out for include sniping where participants wait until the very end of the auction and put a slightly higher price than the last bid just before the auction expires.
 However, many auction sites have a deadline extension tool to lengthen the auction expiry time to curb sniping.